 This tree is estimated to be over 2,000 years old, and it was one of the main trees that people used to start the movement to save the park.
 I love this tree’s history and that people stood up and saved these beautiful places for future generations.
 The tree is pretty impressive to see in real life as well.

-These are just a few of the spots you will see on this hike; I don’t want to spoil it all.
+These are just a few of the spots you will see on this hike; I don’t want to spoil it all for you.
 It is an excellent way to get a taste of the park and is short enough for the whole family to enjoy.
 Check it out and let me know what you think in the comments.